eldoroshi/project/README.md

 # project
 Hosting Automation System

-Hosting Automation System

 This script create all the procedures to create a normal hosting account automatically, the user have only to give 5 variables.

-The project isn't complete.
+The project isn't finished!

-I'm working to make it more secure and costumizable.
+I'm working to make it more secure and customizable.

-*Reuqired Library
+*Required Library

 DNS python